JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateRoomAdded (Code 139)
 ---------------------------

-The current user was added to the private room
+Received when the current user was added to the private room

 :Code: 139 (0x8B)
 :Receive: